cdcdx/libsignal-wasm/README.md

 To try out e2e encryption, complete the following steps:

-0. Setup the `securedrop-source` crate as [described below](#securedrop-source-crate).
+0. Setup the `libsignal-wasm` crate as [described below](#libsignal-wasm-crate).
 1. In the main `securedrop` repo, check out the [`signal-proto-focal`](https://github.com/freedomofpress/securedrop/tree/signal-proto-focal) branch, which provides the required v2 APIs.
    (We assume you have previously run development environment for SecureDrop.
    See the [SecureDrop developer documentation ](https://docs.securedrop.org/en/stable/development/setup_development.html) for more.)
 1. Run `make dev` to start the SecureDrop developement server.
-1. Once the server is running, set the `SECUREDROP_JOURNALIST_PASSPHRASE` and `SECUREDROP_JOURNALIST_TOTP` environment variables to the passphrase and totp secret values used in the dev environment (see https://github.com/freedomofpress/securedrop-e2e/blob/main/journalist.py#L14-L16).
+1. Once the server is running, set the `SECUREDROP_JOURNALIST_PASSPHRASE` and `SECUREDROP_JOURNALIST_TOTP` environment variables to the passphrase and totp secret values used in the dev environment (see https://github.com/cdcdx/libsignal-wasm/blob/main/journalist.py#L14-L16).
 1. Start `journalist.py`:

    ```